Trump seeks out loyal donors in West Texas fracking fields

 Trump seeks out loyal donors in West Texas fracking fieldsNew

 WASHINGTON (AP) — President Donald Trump’s visit to a U.S. fracking hub on the West Texas plains comes during the state’s fierce coronavirus outbreak.
 At the same time a global oil and gas glut is putting the squeeze on Trump’s loyal donors in the petroleum industry.
-The president is combining some fundraising with his Wednesday trip, his first to an oil and gas rig and first to the Permian Basin since he took office.
-He’ll pull in up to $100,000 a person at a roundtable with supporters.
+The Republican president is combining some fundraising with his Wednesday trip, his first to an oil and gas rig and first to the Permian Basin since he took office.
+Trump will pull in up to $100,000 a person at a roundtable with supporters.
+Texas became one of the nation’s coronavirus hot spots as state politicians debated masks and other measures.